kemitchell/square-one-forms/confidentiality-ip.md

 - Your obligations for other _Confidential Information_ continue for five calendar years from the date your work with the company ended.

-## No Warranty

-The company does not make any promise that _Confidential Information_ will be complete or accurate.

 ## Defend Trade Secrets Act Notice

 Per the Defend Trade Secrets Act of 2016: